steamid1000/Pet-Accessories-Shop/README.md

 3) Admin Panel : Done (Charts are still remaining)
 4) Add alerts for login and sign ups : Done
 5) Create a category system for the animal products (Animals and Product type) : Done
+6) Option for the users to edit or delete their reviews
+7) Extensive Sales presentation